-"Use quality descriptions .
-Finally, make sure your descriptions are truly descriptive.
+"Use quality descriptions ... make sure your descriptions are truly descriptive.
 Because the meta descriptions aren't displayed in the pages the user sees, it's easy to let this content slide.
-But high-quality descriptions can be displayed in Google's search results, and can go a long way to improving the quality and quantity of your search traffic.”
+But high-quality descriptions can be displayed in Google's search results, and can go a long way to improving the quality and quantity of your search traffic." - Google

-As I get older – and wiser, of course – I find there is an exception to every rule.
+As I get older -- and wiser, hopefully -- I find there is an exception to every rule.
 Meta descriptions are no different.
-There are instances where a meta description isn’t necessarily crucial.
-However, as I've noted above, conventional logic agrees that it use generally wiser to write a good meta description for any given page.
-Here’s the “but”, via MOZ …
+As I've noted above, conventional logic agrees it's wise to write a good meta description for any given page.

-It sounds tricky, but it’s pretty simple.
-If you have a page that lists several articles (think a blog or newsletter archive, or something like "your cart" if you're ecommerce), it might be OK to forego the meta description.
+If you have a page that lists several articles (think a blog or newsletter archive, or something like "your cart" if you're ecommerce), it might be okay to forego the meta description.
 When in doubt, spend time writing an engaging sentence or two, and feel confident the right people will find the right information from you, at the right time.